bojand/fsto-2018-grpc/slides.md

 ???

-- Then we started programming the web and making the content more dynamic.
+- Then our applications and our servers got more complex.
-- Not only did our applications become more complex, but how we consumed the data changed.
+- How we worked with data and how we consumed it has changed.
 - Browsers are not the only clients of today.
 We have different mobile devices and platforms consuming our data.

 ---